Spring Valley Caverns

 Click for larger view

-Ready to drill test hole to verify the accuracy of the cave radio readings.
+Ready to drill a test hole to verify the accuracy of the cave radio readings.

-Clay lowers a camera into the cave to verify the exact proposed entrance location.
+A camera is lowered into the cave to verify the exact proposed entrance location.

 Success!
 The main cave passage is clearly visible 65 feet below the surface.